aydenp/iNDT/README.md

 # iOS Notification Debugging Tools

-A quick and (somewhat) terrible solution for sending notifications to jailbroken iOS devices for testing tweaks.
+A quick solution for sending notifications to jailbroken iOS devices for testing tweaks.
 Based on the MultipeerConnectivity framework.

 It was written during an all-nighter while trying to make marketing images for a tweak so it is not written well (esp. serialization stuff).
-Also the UI is rudimentary and (somewhat) annoying while typing notifications, but it's a debugging tool.
+The UI is rudimentary, so feel free to improve if you can!

 ## Features